labrad/scalabrad-web/README.md

 ## Contributing

-For instructions on how to contribute to pylabrad, see [contributing.md](https://github.com/labrad/labrad/blob/master/contributing.md).
+For instructions on how to contribute to scalabrad-web, see [contributing.md](https://github.com/labrad/labrad/blob/master/contributing.md).